qxxxb/ctf/2021/def_con_finals/README.md

   around 12:30 PM!
 Hearing Zardus yell "FIRST BLOOD" into the microphone was always nice.

 - That evening we got three pizzas from Giordano's.
-Actually it turns out bringing outside food into the convention center is not allowed—DEF CON staff told us to be more discreet next time.
+I've concluded that deep dish pizza tastes about the same as lasagna.

 - At the end of the first day, we were in 3rd place!
 We also got a picture with Zardus (I'm the one on the left wearing a black mask).